We get this question a lot: "Should I change just the head gaskets on my Vanagon?"

 3. The cylinder is often stuck to the cylinder head, making it impossible to remove the cylinder head without at least one cylinder coming along with it.

-4. Even asuming that no cylinder is stuck (unlikely)—all the cylinders are going to be disturbed, since it is the cylinder head that holds them in place.
+4. Even assuming that no cylinder is stuck (unlikely)—all the cylinders are going to be disturbed, since it is the cylinder head that holds them in place.
 When the cylinders are disturbed, you'll need to deal with the area between the cylinder and the engine block at the bottom.
 If the cylinder is stuck to the cylinder head and debris gets in the lower contact area, you'll be required to remove all of the cylinders.

 5. Close examination of the cylinder head studs (4 long, 2 medium, and 2 short per side) often reveals one or more corroded stud.
 It is almost impossible to replace one of these studs without completely disassembling the engine.